Frequently Asked Questions

 Q: What is your fee structure?
 Do you charge for phone consulting?

-However, some customers only need phone consulting in which case we offer a retainer option and can be available to provide research and answer questions as needed.
+Some clients only need occasional phone consulting.
+For that we offer a retainer option, and we're available to research questions and answer them as needed.

 FAQ 3